kawu/hhu-dl-materials-2019/high-api/lstm.md

 #### Dynamic sequence lengths

 The issue with the example above is that, typically, the sequences in the input batch have different lengths.
-This is because these sequences correspond to different sentences, with different numbers of words.
+For instance, these sequences can correspond to different sentences, with different numbers of words.

 A